Legal

 5.3.1 Monitoring

-- ParadoxNetworks Limited actively monitors BGP sessions for anomalies, misconfigurations, and policy violations.
-Customers found to be in violation may have their BGP sessions temporarily suspended pending resolution.
+• We actively monitor BGP sessions for anomalies, misconfigurations, and policy violations.
+Sessions in violation may be temporarily suspended pending resolution.

 5.3.2 Compliance

-- Failure to comply with these BGP usage policies may result in temporary suspension or permanent termination of BGP services and, depending on the severity, may impact the overall service.
+• Failure to comply may result in temporary suspension or permanent termination of BGP services.

 6. Resource Usage Policy